fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 2. Outside of the class definition, protected methods act like private methods

 *22) Classes also have behaviors not for objects (class methods).
 How do you define a class method?*
 A class method can be defined by prepending the `self.` keyword to a method definition within a class.
 When the `self` keyword is invoked outside of an instance method, it refers to the class, such that we are defining a method on the class.
+Class methods can only be called on a class (or subclasses) and not on instances of that class.

 In our example below, we define the `get_species` method on the `Dog` class through use of the `self` keyword.
 We can then call the `get_species` directly on the `Dog` class (it is actually inaccessible to instances of objects created from `Dog`).
 The `get_species` class method returns `self`.
 When `self` is used outside of an instance method, it refers to the class.
 Here, since we are defining a class method instead of an instance method, the `get_species` method call returns the class, `Dog`.
 ```